bomquote/transistor/README.rst

-    CRAWLERA_ALL = '<your crawlera account api key for ALL regions>' CRAWLERA_CN = '<your crawlera account api key for China region>' CRAWLERA_USA = '<your crawlera account api key for USA region>'
+    CRAWLERA_ALL = '<your crawlera account api key for ALL regions>' CRAWLERA_CN = '<your crawlera account api key for China region>' CRAWLERA_USA = '<your crawlera account api key for USA region>' CRAWLERA_REGIONS = 'CRAWLERA_ALL,CRAWLERA_USA,CRAWLERA_CN'

+There are some utility functions which are helpful for working with crawlera found in ``transistor/utility/crawlera.py`` which require the ``CRAWLERA_REGIONS`` environment variable to be set. ``CRAWLERA_REGIONS`` should just be a comma separated string of whatever region environment variables you have set.

 Finally, to use Crawlera, you will need to pass a keyword arg like ``crawlera_user=<your api key>`` into your custom Scraper spider which has been subclassed from the ``SplashScraper`` class.
 Alternately, you can directly set ``crawlera_user`` in your custom subclassed Scraper's ``__init__()`` method like ``self.crawlera_user = os.environ.get('CRAWLERA_USA', None)``.